 NOTE: Congestion in Dampier Strait is now quite high due to so many resorts & homestays in the area, and short 6-10 day budget liveaboard trips that cannot reach far from Sorong.
 This congestion negatively impacts the quality of diving in that area.
 Ffuture City Seahorse trip itineraries will avoid this area except for some special rarely-visted unique sites and the Manta Ray dive.
 We will instead spend our trips diving the still pristine, uncrowded dive areas away from the mass of resorts.
 Sample itinerary will be updated soon.
-We altered itineraries in 2014 and early 2015 - very successful trips - and rarely shared a dive site with other divers.
+We altered itineraries in recent years - very successful trips - and rarely shared a dive site with other divers.

 This itinerary is a sample. the actual itinerary will be similar but will vary with conditions during each trip.
 Strength and direction of current, weather, visibility and the wishes of divers aboard will alter each cruise to make it the best possible at the time.

 Day 1: Depart Sorong, Check Out Dives & Night Dive

 9:00am board ship, unpack, assemble dive and camera/video equipment, lunch.
 Join your team of 2 or 3 other divers and your guide for 1-2 check out dives near Sorong.
 These dives are in calm water to facilitate organizing proper weight & both dive and camera equipment.

 On these first dives you will likely see baby Wobbegong Sharks the length of your outstretched palm, flasher wrasse, frogfish, multiple species of anemonefish, nudibranchs, sea pens, stonefish, lionfish, bommies covered with crinoids & glass fish and small to medium schools of fish.